dmotte/desktainer-rootless/README.md

 ### Environment variables

 Same as the [dmotte/desktainer](https://github.com/dmotte/desktainer) project except that the `USER` and `PASSWORD` environment variables have no effect.
-This behaviour is intended, since the container is run as a non-root user.
+This behaviour is intended, since the container should run as a non-root user.

 ## Development